rupin-r/Digital-Design-Portfolio/README.md

 A combination of 3 different folders, this project contains:

-  a 32-bit implementation of a MIPS processor,
+a 32-bit implementation of a MIPS processor in System Verilog,

-  a 32-bit implementation of a MIPS processor without write-back or memory,
+a 32-bit implementation of a MIPS processor without write-back or memory in System Verilog,

-  and a 32-bit skeleton of the MIPS processor without write-back or memory for class project use.
+and a 32-bit skeleton of the MIPS processor without write-back or memory for class project use, also in System Verilog.

 Additionally, these MIPS processors do not contain the full instruction set, but have the necessary pieces to add instructions.

+These processors were coded and tested in edaplayground using Icarus Verilog 12.0

 **Class Projects**

+This folder contains class projects that did not involve coding

+Cello Laser Metrology

+A class project involving the use of laser holography and scanning laser doppler vibrometry to find resonance modes of a cello for optimal dampener placement.
+Reports, discussion, and results are listed in this github folder.

+Polarization Independent Metasurface Lens

+A class project to recreate the results of a paper incorporating nanophotonics using Ansys Lumerical.
+This specific project creates a lens with nanoscale etchings to focus light at a point irregardless of incoming polarization.
+Results and presentation are listed in this github folder.

 **Haptic Reality**